bmmanson/spaceboomV1/README.md

 Spaceboom is nearly complete, and I'm now preparing to submit it to the App Store.
 Here is a list of features that I’ve finished:

-- All views complete (the login view, the root view, newUsername, newMessage, messageMasterView, MessageDetailView, userProfile, settings)
+- All views complete (the login view, the root view, newUsername, newMessage, messageMasterView, MessageDetailView, userProfile, settings).
-- All routes and SQL models are complete
+- All routes and SQL models are complete.
-- Users can “like” messages, comment on messages and profiles, and "like" comments on messages and profiles
+- Users can “like” messages, comment on messages and profiles, and "like" comments on messages and profiles.
 - Users can delete messages they've created so they're no longer discoverable.
-Users can also remove discovered messages from their collection without making them undiscoverable
+Users can also remove discovered messages from their collection without making them undiscoverable.
-- Users can flag messages as inappropriate
+- Users can flag messages as inappropriate.
 - The app uses the React Native geolocation API to retrieve the user's coordinates.
 It sends the coordinates as a JSON object in the body of an http post request every time the user's coordinates change significantly while the app is running.
-If a posted message has coordinates that approximate those of the message, the server creates a new instance in the discovery model, and returns the messages data to the client
+If a posted message on the server has coordinates that approximate the coordinates, the server creates a new instance in the discovery model, and returns the message's data to the client.
-- Users can post new messages
+- Users can post new messages.
 - Users can change the bio that appears on their profile
 - Implemented Facebook login using Passport.js and the Facebook iOS SDK.
-Users can provide user names, and decide whether their username is displayed to other users, or their real identity (as provided by Facebook)
+- Users can provide user names.
+Each user decides whether their username or their real identity (as provided by Facebook) is displayed to all other users.
-- Google Maps API integration to get names for locations of messages
+- Google Maps API integration to get names for locations of messages has been added.
-- App still sends user's coordinates to the server even when the app is only running in the background
+- The app still sends user's coordinates to the server even when the app is only running in the background.
-- Notifications work
+- Notifications work.
-- Fixed the final remaining known bugs
+- The final remaining known bugs have been fixed.
-- Added icons/launch screen in xCode
+- Assets (icons and launch screen) have been added to xCode.

 ### Features to be implemented
 - Deploy an instance of the server using Heroku